All Episodes

 Tell me how.

-Saying how bad that bill was and how John Boehner and that was going to get laughed out of office when they got back, and how Nancy Pelosi was very, very smart.
+The reason why is there right after John Maynard in the House passed the cut cap and tax bill, or balance bill, I was surfing the radio and I found him on a liberal radio station Saying how bad that bill was and how John Boehner and him was going to get laughed out of office when they got back and how Nancy Pelosi was very, very smart.

 Well, anybody thinks Nancy Pelosi is very, very smart.

-It's a brain dead Democrat anyhow.
+It's a brain-dead Democrat anyhow.

-He got in the race, he was winning, he dropped out.
+He got in the race.

 He took enough votes away from George Bush and Bill Clinton got elected.